 - Pre-heat the oven to 180⁰ C / 350⁰ F / Gas 4.

-- Scatter the 50g butter and 60g soft brown sugar in the bottom of the cake tin and place in the oven for 5 to 10 minutes until the butter and sugar are melted and have started to bubble.
+- Scatter the 50g butter pieces and 60g soft brown sugar in the bottom of the cake tin(s) and place in the oven for 5 to 10 minutes until the butter and sugar are melted and have started to bubble.